 Full Day – Southbound

-After touring the Transportation Museum, make sure to stop over to the B&O Train Station for a look at one of history's most popular modes of transportation from downstate to Garrett County.
-Enjoy the quaint town by walking up to view the stately Court House or by one of the beautiful churches that have been established for more than 100 years.
-Lunch time will lead you to one of the great eateries in the Oakland area – try Cornish Manor for a truly enjoyable sit down lunch in a restored and historic location.
-Your afternoon can be spent on a self-guided walking tour of Mountain Lake Park viewing incredible Victorian estates and cottages including the Creedmore – a Nationally Registered Historic Site.
-If time allows, be sure to visit the Pennington Cottage situated in Deer Park.
-The cottage was host to tourists that came to town via the B&O Railroad and is now a converted Inn & French restaurant.
+After touring the Transportation Museum, enjoy the quaint town by walking up to view the stately Court House or by one of the beautiful churches that have been established for more than 100 years.
+Lunch time will lead you to one of the great eateries in the Oakland area – try the Manor Steakhouse for a truly enjoyable sit down lunch in a restored and historic location.
+If you are visiting during the late spring - late fall, be sure to plan a stop a the Mountain Fresh Farmer's Market.
+Find locally produced goods including fruits, vegetables, homemade items and so much more.

 Half Day – Northbound

 Begin your day by meeting at the Garrett County Chamber of Commerce & Visitor’s Center parking lot.
 Head north to Accident.
 Your first stop will find you back in time at the James Drane House.
 The Drane House is the oldest (listed) standing structure built in the year 1800.
 Don’t forget to stop by FireFly Farms, an award winning goat cheese creamery and market.
 Sample some tasty cheeses and purchase for later.
 After touring the Drane House (by appointment), you’ll continue north on Rt.
 219 for a drive by the historic Kaese Mill.
 Continuing North to I-68, your destination will be Penn Alps, Spruce Forest Artisan Village and the Casselman Bridge State Park.
 Meander through the quaint village of local artisans, have lunch at Penn Alps and snap some photos of the National Landmark Casselman Bridge.